lino-framework/lino/docs/davlink/client.rst

 Otherwise you'll get a RuntimException
 "You must tell your client to let me read your file system."

-Easiest way is to edit your *system policy file* which is by default located
+One way is to edit your *system policy file* which is by default located at :file:`java.home/lib/security/java.policy` (where the value for `java.home` is is shown as one of the first messages in your Java console).

-- (Windows) at :xfile:`java.home\lib\security\java.policy`
+Or you might prefer edit your *user policy file*, located at :file:`user.home/.java.policy`

-(Where the value for java.home is is shown as one of the first messages in your Java console)
+(and where `user.home` is your home directory).

 See `Default Policy Implementation and Policy File Syntax
 <http://docs.oracle.com/javase/7/docs/technotes/guides/security/PolicyFiles.html>`_
 for details.

 You can just edit the file with your preferred editor and add the following entry::